jrmanes/axectl/README.md

   - `SonarQube` -> server
   - `PostgreSQL` -> database engine
   - `sonar-scanner` -> tool from Sonar to analyse the code
-- The tool `piktoctl` communicates to the `SonarQube` API to create the projects and the tokens automatically, the tokens are store in the path `~/.piktoctl/sonar/token`
+- The tool `jrctl` communicates to the `SonarQube` API to create the projects and the tokens automatically, the tokens are store in the path `~/.jrctl/sonar/token`
-- `piktoctl` has the flag `-i` which install the needed requirements for you, the requirements are:
+- `jrctl` has the flag `-i` which install the needed requirements for you, the requirements are:
   - docker
   - docker-compose
 - The flag `-i` also add your user to the `Docker` group.